Sadim-Verse/Sadim-Verse/README.md

 Right now, I’m diving into machine learning and game development, chasing the idea of worlds that don’t just look alive, but *think*.

-Most of my time is spent on VS Code and godot, but i balance screen time with books and anime marathons.
+Most of my time is spent on VS Code and godot, but i try to balance screen time with books.

 Lately, i've been fascinated with how machines learn and understand the human world.